 NHMRC is committed to evaluating the significant $200 million BDRI investment to better understand the impact of dementia research funding and to identify areas of need for future investment in this area.

-The Boosting Dementia Research Initiative 2014-2019 Report details key outcomes and success stories from the BDRI investment and is available for download here.
+The Boosting Dementia Research Initiative 2014-2019 Report details key outcomes and success stories from the BDRI investment.

 Consumer involvement in dementia research